 an ACMA assigner or Accredited Person will conduct the frequency coordination of PTS systems in accordance with this RALI.
 To satisfy themselves of the feasibility of the proposed PTS system, applicants may undertake coordination studies in accordance with the procedures in this RALI prior to submitting the application.
 The results of such studies may be included with the licence application;

-Low powered ubiquitous transmitters such as femtocells and smart repeaters are authorised to operate within 15 km of a base station registered on the RRL provided:
+low powered ubiquitous transmitters such as femtocells and smart repeaters are authorised to operate within 15 km of a base station registered on the RRL provided:

 they meet the conditions specified in Special Conditions C21 and C2 (see section 5.4); and